earthly/website/blog/_posts/2022-10-29-subprocesses-in-python.md

 If you need to run external programs within the Python application, try to run them as subprocesses.
 You can also leverage Python's threading capabilities to run subprocesses concurrently.

 And if you are looking for a more repeatable way to build Python, take a look at [Earthly](/).
+[Better Dependency Management in Python](/blog/python-earthly/) is a great introduction to using Earthly with Python.

 {% include_html cta/cta2.html %}